 A life-long exercise and fitness enthusiasist, I train each and every day.
 My regime is underpinned by two absolutely crucial elements: (i) cardio training, and, (ii) movement combinations including pilates and sports yoga, which I regard as the absolute staples of all fitness and health training!

 In my case the cardio is HIIT (High Intensity Interval Training) combined with aerobic dance and functional training.
 This involves using Reebok Steps and a Lebert Equalizer, plus performing mountain climbers, jump squats or lunges, leg kicks, and many, many aerobic dance and functional movements which I have learned and practised over the years.
-I do this at vigorous to athletic cardio intensity three times per week.
+I do this at vigorous to athletic cardio intensity three times per week for thirty minutes per session.

-I also do weight training at a gym with my personal weightlifting trainer, Dylan McCann, once per week, and pole sport fitness training at home twice per week.
+I also do brief sessions of climbing and strengthening exercises on our dance and fitness pole at home several times per week, and, additionally, weight training at a gym with my personal weightlifting trainer, Dylan McCann, once per week.